Best DIY Pet Stain Removers

-Store-bought cleaning solutions are often expensive and/or toxic for pets.
-Homemade remedies are often less toxic, cheaper, and made of ingredients you probably already have in your home.
+Store-bought pet carpet cleaners are often expensive and/or toxic for pets.
+Homemade remedies are often less toxic, cheaper, and made from ingredients you already have in your home.

 You will need:

-- 2 Cups white distilled vinegar
+2 Cups white distilled vinegar

-- 2 Cups lukewarm water
+2 Cups lukewarm water

-- 4 Tablespoons of baking soda
+4 Tablespoons of baking soda

-How to clean:
+How to use:

-- Blot the area with a clean cloth to absorb all excess liquid.
+Blot the area with a clean cloth to absorb all excess liquid.
 In case of a fecal accident, remove all solid residue before applying cleaner.

-- Mix vinegar with warm water in a clean spray bottle.
+Mix vinegar with warm water in a clean spray bottle.
 Spray generously over stain.

 You will need:

-- ½ Cup of hydrogen peroxide
+½ Cup of hydrogen peroxide

-How to clean:
+How to use:

-- Fully mix one-part hydrogen peroxide and one-part Dawn dish soap in a spray bottle.
+Fully mix one-part hydrogen peroxide and one-part Dawn dish soap in a spray bottle.

-- Spray the affected area with the mixture.
+Spray the affected area with the mixture.
 Let the solution sit on the stain for one minute.

-- Begin scrubbing, making sure to work bristle brushes deep into the carpet or rug to remove any waste that had previously soaked into the fibers.
+Begin scrubbing, making sure to work bristle brushes deep into the carpet or rug to remove any waste that had previously soaked into the fibers.